What is Sales Development Representative's (SDR) Role?

-The next step in a junior SDR’s career is usually the role of an account executive.
-The first sign that promotion is due is when you can perform your tasks without repeating the same mistakes.
+The next step in a junior sales development representative’s career is usually the role of an account executive.
+The first sign that a promotion is due is when you can perform your tasks without repeating the same mistakes.

 Then you might be asked to enter the SDR stand-in.
 This is when an SDR stands in for one of the AEs and takes over the role for a day or even for one call.
 This process helps to assess your selling capability.
 It also creates opportunities for exposure but, more importantly, is a proving ground.

 If you can do it well, you will be good in a new position.
 If not, make sure you learn from the experience and do better the second and the third time.